Jameh Mosque of Isfahan: Seljuk period

 The next great modifications of the mosque took place under the patronage of the Seljuks.
 Isfahan became the first capital of the Seljuk Empire after its conquest in 1050.
 The Seljuks modified the relatively uniform and egalitarian form of the hypostyle building, first by replacing the columns in front of the mihrab (on the south side of the mosque) with a large domed space in 1086–87.
 This was done under the patronage of Nizam al-Mulk, the famous vizier of Malik Shah.
 The new dome was the largest masonry dome in the Islamic world at the time.
 It has eight ribs and is supported on massive piers.
 It also introduced a new type of squinch, consisting of a barrel vault placed above two quarter-domes, which was copied in other mosques shortly afterward.
 This was an early appearance of the muqarnas technique (a three-dimensional geometrical composition of niches), which had been developing around this period.
 The domed space may have been intended to act as a maqsura, an area reserved for the sultan and his entourage during prayers.

-In 1088–89 another dome was constructed on the north side of the mosque by Nizam al-Mulk's rival Taj al-Mulk.
+In 1088–89, another dome was constructed on the north side of the mosque by Nizam al-Mulk's rival Taj al-Mulk.
 The function of this domed chamber is uncertain.
 Although it was situated along the north–south axis, it was located outside the boundaries of the mosque.
 The dome is considered a masterpiece of medieval Iranian architecture.
-Unlike the simpler eight-ribbed dome of Nizam al-Mulk, the north dome has interlacing ribs the form pentagons and five-pointed star patterns across the dome, a significant technical and aesthetic advancement.
+Unlike the simpler eight-ribbed dome of Nizam al-Mulk, the north dome has interlacing ribs that form pentagons and five-pointed star patterns across the dome, a significant technical and aesthetic advancement.
 The lower walls of the chamber have a lighter and more elegant appearance, while the various elements of the wall and dome are also better-aligned vertically, leading one's gaze upward.
 Muqarnas squinches are again used for the transition of the dome to the square chamber.